MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 **2 - Add the parameter information for Cognitive Services**

-Next ... in the parameters section of the ARM template,.
+Then, in the parameters section of the ARM template, add:

 ```json
 "csVisionName": {